Two Motets, Op. 74 (Brahms)

 Two Motets (Zwei Motetten), Op.
 74, are two sacred motets for unaccompanied mixed choir by Johannes Brahms, published together.
 Number 1, composed in 1877 in several movements, is Warum ist das Licht gegeben dem Mühseligen?
 (Why has light been given to the weary of soul?), based on Biblical texts and a chorale.
-Number 2, composed earlier, is O Heiland, reiß die Himmel auf, containing different settings of the stanzas of Friedrich von Spee's "O Heiland, reiß die Himmel auf" (O Saviour, tear open the heavens).
+Number 2, believed to have been composed in 1863/64, is O Heiland, reiß die Himmel auf, containing different settings of the stanzas of Friedrich von Spee's "O Heiland, reiß die Himmel auf" (O Saviour, tear open the heavens).
 The two motets were published by N. Simrock in December 1878 and dedicated to Philipp Spitta.

 History

 Brahms composed the two motets based on Biblical texts and chorales but without a liturgical occasion in mind.
 He first wrote O Heiland, reiß die Himmel auf as individual settings of the five stanzas of Friedrich von Spee's Advent song "O Heiland, reiß die Himmel auf", possibly in 1863/64.
 In Pörtschach in 1877, he wrote Warum ist das Licht gegeben dem Mühseligen?.
-As for his earlier Ein deutsches Requiem, he chose biblical texts from the Book of Job, the Book of Lamentations, and the Epistle of James.
+As was the case for his earlier Ein deutsches Requiem, he chose biblical texts from the Book of Job, the Book of Lamentations, and the Epistle of James.
 In the manner of Johann Sebastian Bach, he ended the motet with a chorale, the first stanza of Luther's "Mit Fried und Freud ich fahr dahin".

 The two motets were published together by N. Simrock in December 1878, with a dedication to Philipp Spitta.
 The motets have been performed and published individually.